samrose/foodwagon/README.md

   - Optional: `PORT` (a default is set to `4000` in `config/runtime.exs`)
   - Optional: `POOL_SIZE` (a postgres variable, with a default set to `10`)

+The release process for the application can vary depending on the destination deployment server, or orchestration system (example: kubernetes, hashicorp nomad, aws ecs, etc)

+In every case where docker deployment is supported, a docker image may be built from the `Dockerfile` contained in this project.

 ### Understanding the mix release process
 The `Dockerfile` contained in this project automates the steps to generate a `mix release` of this project.